ethyca/fides/docs/fides/docs/development/code_style.md

 ### Docstrings

-Docstrings are required for every function, class and method.
+Docstrings are required for every function, class, and method.
 No specific style is required or encouraged, as we expect that most of the relevant information can be gleaned from both the function signature's type-hints as well as descriptive parameter names.
 The docstring should serve to give additional context/flavour beyond that which can be gained from the code itself.

 ```python title="Docstring Example"
 # Bad